EDUS 101. Teacher Cadet Program. 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 An elective course for non-education majors, including those who may be exploring careers in education.
 An examination of the complex nature of our American educational system and various societal influences on that system.
 The course will include an exploration of some critical issues affecting the future of American education, on-site visits to educational institutions, and other field experiences in settings that will permit exploration of career options.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 The historical, sociological and philosophical backgrounds of educational theories and practices.
 The aim of the course is to help the student develop a basic understanding of education in the modern world.

 EDUS 301.
 Human Development and Learning.
 3 Hours.